tprzytula/Meteor-Remember-Me/README.md

 As you already know meteor login system is based on login tokens.
 Each login token have it's own expiry time, until then it will stay active.
-As long as the expiry time won't expire, the user will be automatically logged in.
+As long as the time won't expire, the user will be automatically logged in.

 What if we want to have a remember me functionality in the application then?
 We can track the stored setting on the user and logout him manually when we wish for.